jmuheim/headhunter/README.md

 - Instead of using the online CSS validation service of ???, it would be nice to have a local CSS validator.
 Is there anything like this?
 TotalValidator seems to be able to do something like this, but it's not free for CSS validation and I don't know how to use it.
 - HTML and CSS sources should not be compressed, to allow more concise error messages
 - Would be really useful to have the concrete URL of every validated HTML page.
 But can't find a way to extract it from Rack response.
+- There are not tests yet.
+I first want to see whether this gem would be appreciated by the community, and if so, I will definitely add tests.

 ## Disclaimer